spyder-ide/spyder-api-docs/docs/plugin_development.rst

 ==============
-Learning Goals
+Learning goals
 ==============

 By the end of this tutorial, participants will know:

-* The basics to develop plugins for Spyder, and get a general idea of its inner workings.
+* The basics of developing plugins for Spyder, and a general idea of its inner workings.
 * The types of plugins that can be developed for Spyder.
-* The structure of a plugin, the functionality of their components, and how to extend its features.
+* The structure of a plugin, the functionality of its components, and how to extend its features.
 * The way to package and publish a plugin so that it can be installed and used by others.